vippsas/vipps-ecom-api/vipps-ecom-api.md

 # App integration

-Merchants may implement “app-switch” or “deeplinking” to trigger the Vipps app.
+Merchants may implement deep-linking, to trigger the Vipps app (we refer to this as "app-switch" here).

 This may be done in two ways:

 1. From a mobile or desktop browser
-2. From an iOS or Android app
+2. From an iOS or Android native app

+After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the browser or native app that started the payment flow (via a the fallback URI provided by the merchant when the order is created).
+The merchant app or website should then query the ecom API for the updated state of the payment operation.

+*NOTE:* When the user arrives back in the merchant app or website, we strongly recommend that you perform a call to the ecom api to check the state of the transaction.
+While some of the state of the ecom operation *can* be derived from things like wether or not user returned successfully from the native app, the most reliable approach to know the state of the payment flow is always to query the ecom API once you arrive back in the merchant app/website.

-The sections below explain, in detail, how to integrate for browsers and apps.
+The sections below explain in more detail how to integrate for browsers and apps.

 ## App-switch between mobile or desktop browsers and the Vipps app

 For mobile and desktop browsers, integration is handled by Vipps using the Vipps landing page.

-The merchant needs to provide a valid `fallBack`.
+The merchant needs to provide a valid `fallBack` URI.
 When Vipps has completed the operation, the `fallBack` URL will be opened in the browser.
 To maintain the session, the merchant can pass along a session identifier in the `fallBack` URL.